mne-tools/mne-connectivity/CONTRIBUTING.md

     $ cd mne-connectivity
     $ pytest

+Tests can be spread over CPU cores with [pytest-xdist](https://pytest-xdist.readthedocs.io), which our CI does.
+Use `-n 0` to run everything in a single process, which is what you want for `--pdb`:

+    $ pytest -n auto
+    $ pytest -n 0 --pdb

 ## Building the documentation

 The documentation can be built using sphinx.
 For that, please additionally